TaitoUnited/wordpress-template/README.md

 ### Server environments

+> Operations on production and staging environments require admin rights, if they contain confidential data.
+Please contact devops personnel.

 Creating a new server environment:

-* For a production environment: Configure correct IP on DNS record.
+* Only for production environment: Configure correct IP on DNS record.
-* For a production environment: Configure app url in `taito-config.sh` and hostname in `scripts/wordpress/helm-prod.yaml` file.
+* Only for production environment: Configure app url in `taito-config.sh` and hostname in `scripts/wordpress/helm-prod.yaml` file.
 (TODO: taito-config.sh should suffice)
 * Run `taito env apply:ENV` to create an environment.
 Use the same basic auth credentials for all environments.
 Basic auth credentials don't have to be strong, but still do not reuse the same password for multiple projects.
-Update the basic auth username/password to the `package.json` file and to the beginning of this README, if they are not up-to-date.
+Update the basic auth username/password to the `package.json` file and to the beginning of this `README.md`, if they are not up-to-date.
 * Deploy wordpress to the environment either by pushing some changes to the environment branch or by triggering the deployment manually: `taito deployment trigger:ENV`.
 * Immediately generate a new password for the admin user by using the WordPress admin GUI (`taito open admin:ENV`).
 The initial admin password is: `initial-password-change-it-on-wp-admin-immediately`.
 If the admin account is shared, save the new password to a shared password manager.
 And never use the same admin password for every environment, as dev database is committed to git.
-* Store media files to a storage bucket to keep database and media files in sync at all times.
-You can do this by installing one of the following plugins.
+* Install one of the following plugins.
 Note that bucket and service account was already created by Terraform so you should configure plugin settings manually.
+You can open the bucket by running `taito open storage:ENV`.
   * [wp-stateless](https://wordpress.org/plugins/wp-stateless/) for Google Cloud.
-Use the stateless mode.
+Settings: mode=`Stateless`, bucket=`wordpress-template-ENV`, bucket folder=`/media`, create a JSON key for `wordpress-template-ENV` service account from gcloud console (`taito open project:ENV` -> IAM & Admin -> Service accounts).
   * [https://github.com/humanmade/S3-Uploads](S3-Uploads) for AWS.

-> Operations on production and staging environments require admin rights, if they contain confidential data.
-Please contact devops personnel.
+* Delete service account keys from your local disk that were created in the previous step.
+* If the staging database does not contain any condifidential data, add the staging database password to `docker-compose.yaml` for development purposes.

 #### Kubernetes